eliasmagn/postmarketOS_kiauh/README.md

 - Flash a recent `postmarketos-base` rootfs and enable SSH or USB networking (`pmbootstrap install --ssh`).
 - Install one of the touch UIs (`postmarketos-ui-phosh` or `postmarketos-ui-plasma-mobile`) so the Wayland presets have an available session.
+- Sxmo users should keep `sxmo-utils` installed—the helper mirrors its wlroots environment exports when generating the KlipperScreen launcher.
 - Ensure the main user belongs to the `video`, `input`, and `plugdev` groups so KlipperScreen inherits display and input permissions.
 - Start the seat management service after the first boot (`rc-update add seatd default && rc-service seatd start`) because the KlipperScreen Wayland wrapper relies on it.
 - Keep the vendor-specific DRM or DSI panel drivers enabled; the display preset generator reads them to pre-seed orientation hints.